cryptographic provenance · App Intents · MCP

 • 03Validate sealed segment hashes.

-• 04Verify event, checkpoint, segment, witness, and bundle signatures.
+• 04Verify event, checkpoint, segment, and witness signatures carried in the bundle.

 • 05Check ML-DSA-65 signatures in quantum-safe mode.